Afrika Bambaataa & Jareh Das

 Run Riot's Jareh Das meets Afrika at the St Martin's Lane Hotel for a good old catch up before his party with Modular later that night

-Behold the strange court of Bambaata.
-As well as BBC6, Vice, Press Dude et al crowded in the room King Kamazee, International spokesman of The Universal Zulu Nation sits in.
-Right then.
-Safely gathered at his feet Bambaata goes into a brief monologue about a YouTube 'Obama Deception' video, something incomprehensible about a Sphinx god (apparently overseeing the proceedings) and begins to hand out gifts.
-Zulu Nation necklace and stickers all round.
+Behold the strange court of Bambaata, his entourage surround him and several journalists that include: BBC6, Vice Magaizine, PR etc. all crowded in the room of King Kamazee, International spokesman of The Universal Zulu Nation.
+Right then, we being.
+Safely clustered in his room, Bambaata goes into a brief monologue about a YouTube 'Obama Deception' video, something incomprehensible about a Sphinx god (apparently overseeing the proceedings) and begins to hand out gifts.
+Zulu Nation necklace and stickers all round!
+I don my necklace (which I quite like actually) and at last we are allowed to start the interview.
+I'm up first, armed with my i-dictophone, I begin about my business of getting to know the 'real' Afrika Bambaataa.

-Afrika: Well musically I still want to make many types of duets with a lot different artists from different musical backgrounds, Spiritually trying to wake up many humans to respect our great planet because there's gonna be all types of chaos if we don't start putting positivity back in our atmosphere.
+Afrika: Well musically I still want to make many types of duets with a lot different artists from different musical backgrounds.
+Spiritually, I am still trying to wake up many humans to respect our great planet because there's gonna be all types of chaos if we don't start putting positivity back in our atmosphere.

-Jareh: Do you mean this in terms of a Global Warming perspective?
+Jareh: Do you mean this in terms of Global Warming, conflicts, suffering and hardships that currently blight out current existence?

 Afrika: Well more than just global warming, there's gonna be more earthquakes, typhoons, tornadoes and all that type, if we don't start finding other ways of getting certain energy; there should be nobody on our planet living in any such thing as poverty.
 Africa itself could feed the world ten - fifteen times over.
 There should be no starvation in the motherland.
 That was a place blessed by the supreme forces to have all the animals, have all this land and have all the gold and silver - that everybody stole, and stole civilisation from.
 There should be eco-economy systems all over the earth meaning 'Dome Homes' built for all the people because that's where the homes are going for the future...
 Monolithich Dome Homes if you have a look in a search engine you can see what they look like.
 [I did – check them out!]